How to Use & Interpret Google Analytics Correctly

 Google Analytics is designed to monitor;

-It’s a behavioural tool… Its good at measuring conversion ratios – what percentage of people follow the traffic flow “funnel” you’ve visualised and end up doing whatever it is you’d like them to do.
+GA is a behavioural tool… Its good at measuring conversion ratios.
+What percentage of people follow the traffic flow “funnel” you’ve visualised.
+How many end up doing whatever it is you’d like them to do.
 Regardless of whether that’s making a purchase, filling in a contact form or joining a mailing list, you’d like to know if things are getting worse or better…

 Google Analytics Limitations